The Valparaiso University M.Ed./EDS degree in School Psychology is now approved by NASP!

 Program of Study

 The Valparaiso University School Psychology Program is designed for completion in three years of full-time study.
 This includes two years of sequenced coursework, which includes summer months, plus the yearlong 1200 clock-hour internship that is completed under the supervision of a licensed or credentialed school psychologist.
 Field-training requirements are integrated throughout the entire sequence of the program, and must typically be completed during hours in which elementary and secondary schools are in session.
+However, if a candidate, at some point, may need to complete the program on a part-time basis due to circumstances outside of his or her control, the program will design a plan for such a contingency.

 |M.Ed.
 Education and Psychological Foundations||33 credits|